mousumibaruah-24/Resources/Software.md

 * Stata
   - At some point I will hopefully transition to R but for now Stata is the preferred software for analysis
   - Please use [Stata/MP](https://www.stata.com/statamp/) as it is efficient when working with large data
-  - Link ST3 with Stata https://github.com/mattiasnordin/StataEditor
+  - Link ST3 with Stata ~~https://github.com/mattiasnordin/StataEditor~~ https://ezstata.weebly.com/install2.html is the easiest way to link the two
   - Install frequently used [user defined commands](Stata-ado)

 * Python